Programs & Initiatives in Communities

 Opioid Abuse Community Prevention Pilot Projects

-- Be designed to reduce emergency room and other health care provider visits resulting from opioid use or abuse, and reduce rates of opioid addiction in the community;
+- Reduce emergency room and care provider visits due to opioid use or abuse, and reduce rates of opioid addiction;

-- Establish multidisciplinary controlled substance care teams, that may consist of physicians, pharmacists, social workers, nurse care coordinators, and mental health professionals;
+- Create controlled substance care teams, that may consist of physicians, pharmacists, social workers, nurse care coordinators, and mental health professionals;

-- Provide prescriber and dispenser education and assistance to reduce the inappropriate prescribing and dispensing of opioids;
+- Provide prescriber and dispenser education and assistance;

 - Promote the adoption of best practices related to opioid disposal and reducing opportunities for illegal access to opioids; and